Augustus of Prima Porta: Original

-The imagery on the lorica musculata cuirass (typical of legates) refers to the Parthian restitution of the Roman eagles, or insignia, in 20 BC, one of Augustus's most significant diplomatic accomplishments.
+The intricate imagery on the lorica musculata (typical of legates) refers to the Parthian Empire’s restitution of Roman eagle insignia, which had previously been captured from Marcus Licinius Crassus, to Augustus in 20 BC, one of his most significant diplomatic accomplishments.
 The date of the (hypothetical) bronze original is therefore later than 20 BC.
-The detailed armor, depicting a Parthian returning standards to a Roman, symbolizes peace along the eastern frontier of the Roman Empire.
+The event detailed on the armor symbolizes the Pax Romana initiated by Rome’s first Emperor.
 The fact that Augustus is depicted barefooted is intended to be a divine representation, as this was a standard depiction of gods or heroes in classical iconography.
 The date of the marble copy would presumably fall between that date and Livia's death in AD 29.